-North Carolina Residents
+North Carolina

-Residents of North Carolina may not enroll in an Associate of Science program that includes an externship.
+- Ultimate Medical Academy is exempt from authorization to offer online programs by the North Carolina State Board of Proprietary Schools and the North Carolina Board of Governors. - Residents of North Carolina may not enroll in an Associate of Science program that includes an externship.
 However, residents who graduate from the UMA Pharmacy Technician diploma program in North Carolina may subsequently enter the Health Science Associate degree with a Pharmacy Technician concentration.